georgeboholteanu/bootstrap-portfolio/README.md

 &nbsp;
 &nbsp;
 ### Contact
-For any suggestions or ideas ping me at [@George Boholteanu](george.boholteanu@gmail.com)
+For any suggestions or ideas ping me at [George Boholteanu](mailto:george.boholteanu@gmail.com)

----© 2022 George Boholteanu.
+© 2022 George Boholteanu.
 All Rights Reserved.